sevidmusic/Roady/README.md

 </head>
 ```

-# Create the css file referenced by the HtmlHead.php dynamic output file
+# Create The Css File Referenced By The HtmlHead.php Dynamic Output File

 The HtmlHead.php dynamic output file's content contains a `<link>` tag that references
 a css file, styles.css, this css file must be created in the App Package's css directory.